 Former Editor, Environmentalist Dies

-NEW ORLEANS (AP) _ Stewart Ogilvy, a former Fortune magazine editor who was active in world federation and environmental movements, died while on a cruise during the Christmas holidays.
+NEW ORLEANS (AP) _ Stewart Ogilvy, a former editor at Fortune magazine who was active in environmental movements, died while on a cruise, his family said Monday.
 He was 71.

 He died Dec.
-21 after a brief illness aboard a cruise ship sailing to Mexico and was buried at sea Dec.
-23, the family said Monday.
+21 after a brief illness aboard a cruise ship sailing to Mexico and was buried at sea.

-Ogilvy was born in Winnipeg, Maintoba, graduated from Trinity College in Connecticut, and worked for the advertising department of The New York Times and several ad agencies before taking up the cause of world government in the 1940s.
+Ogilvy was born in Winnipeg, Canada, graduated from Trinity College in Connecticut, and worked in the advertising department of The New York Times and several ad agencies before taking up the cause of world government in the 1940s.

 He was one of the founders of the World Government News, a monthly newsmagazine which until 1951 was the organ for groups interested in federal union of the world’s democratic countries.